Earth's internal heat budget: Radiogenic heat

-The radioactive decay of elements in the Earth's mantle and crust results in production of daughter isotopes and release of geoneutrinos and heat energy, or radiogenic heat.
+The radioactive decay of elements in Earth's mantle and crust results in the production of daughter isotopes and the release of geoneutrinos and heat energy, or radiogenic heat.
 About 50% of the Earth's internal heat originates from radioactive decay.
 Four radioactive isotopes are responsible for the majority of radiogenic heat because of their enrichment relative to other radioactive isotopes: uranium-238 (^{238}U), uranium-235 (^{235}U), thorium-232 (^{232}Th), and potassium-40 (^{40}K).
 Due to a lack of rock samples from below 200 km depth, it is difficult to determine precisely the radiogenic heat throughout the whole mantle, although some estimates are available.

 For the Earth's core, geochemical studies indicate that it is unlikely to be a significant source of radiogenic heat due to an expected low concentration of radioactive elements partitioning into iron.
-Radiogenic heat production in the mantle is linked to the structure of mantle convection, a topic of much debate, and it is thought that the mantle may either have a layered structure with a higher concentration of radioactive heat-producing elements in the lower mantle, or small reservoirs enriched in radioactive elements dispersed throughout the whole mantle.
+Radiogenic heat production in the mantle is linked to the structure of mantle convection, a topic of much debate.
+It is thought that the mantle may either have a layered structure with a higher concentration of radioactive heat-producing elements in the lower mantle, or small reservoirs enriched in radioactive elements dispersed throughout the whole mantle.